Fresno City College officials work on improving parking as campus remains closed

 For decades, students and faculty alike have asked for more on-campus parking.

 On Tuesday it became a reality as administrators and local leaders came together for the ceremonial groundbreaking of the new five-level parking garage.
-The structure will add 1,800 stalls to a dirt lot along Cambridge Avenue.
+The structure will add 862 parking stalls with another 1,000 from the redesign of the surrounding area.

 "Coming to Fresno City is actually very stressful... on top of your classes to come two hours before school just to find parking.
 And even then we'd circle around and park outside and walk a couple of miles," said sophomore Yatzari Victoria.